Skip to content

 Loss & Training

-Stage 1 trains the encoder with contrastive loss.
-Stage 2 fine-tunes the LLM and router using performance-weighted LM loss with KL regularization.
-At inference, the router selects the optimal modality template.
+Stage 1 uses contrastive loss to train the encoder.
+Stage 2 employs performance-weighted LM loss and KL regularization to fine-tune the LLM and router simultaneously.
+During inference, the router directly selects the optimal modality template.

 Key Experimental Results